NeilDG/SynthShadowRemoval/README.md

-# NeuralNets-Experiment3
+# SynthShadowRemoval
-A workspace dedicated for 3rd chapter of NeuralNets experiments
+Workspace and source code for SynthShadowRemoval